Preferences

 Now that you know how to convert your Figma design to Webflow, you can start building your dream website.
 Just remember to plan your structure, organize your assets, and test your website thoroughly before publishing it.

-As you’ve already learned from this blog post, migrating your website from Figma to Webflow is relatively straightforward and easy process.
+As you’ve already learned from this blog post, migrating your website from Figma to Webflow is a relatively straightforward and easy process.
 Here are some final tips to help you take it to the next level:

 • Use the Webflow Figma plugin to import your Figma designs to Webflow